atishay/vscode-allautocomplete/README.md

 If you feel that the whitespace splitter is wrong in some language, please report a github issue or better a pull request with the correct regex in package.json.

 ## Known Issues

-### Documents do not show up in autocomplete on restore.

-Upon restoring Visual Studio, the documents that have never been opened do not appear in autocomplete. ([VSCode Issue#15178](https://github.com/Microsoft/vscode/issues/15178))

-Click on open tabs to enable them in the document.
-Alternatively, you can use the Cmd+P menu and select `Cycle Open Editors`.
-You can enable this to be done on launch with `AllAutocomplete.cycleOpenDocumentsOnLaunch`.

 ### Emmet collision